How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 • Look at the original box — The IMEI is printed on a sticker on your retail packaging.

-💡 Pro Tip: Save It Now — Before Anything Happens Write down or screenshot your IMEI and store it in your cloud account, email, or password manager.
+💡 Pro Tip: Save It Now — Before Anything Happens Write down or screenshot both your IMEI1 and IMEI2 (if dual-SIM) and store them in your email, cloud account, or password manager.
 If your phone is ever stolen, having this number immediately accessible can save critical time.

-Once you have your IMEI, your next call should be to your mobile carrier.
-This is the single most important step in the entire process.
-Here’s what to do:
+Once you have your IMEI and police report, your next call is to your mobile carrier.
+This is the most important step in the process.

-1. Call your carrier’s customer service line AT&T, Verizon, T-Mobile, and other U.S. carriers all have 24/7 lines for reporting lost or stolen devices.
-Explain the situation clearly and have your account details ready.
+1. Call your carrier’s customer service line All major carriers have dedicated lines for reporting lost or stolen devices.
+Have your account details and IMEI number ready before you call.

 2. Request an immediate SIM suspension Ask them to suspend your SIM card to stop unauthorized calls, texts, and data usage right away.
 Most carriers can do this while you’re on the phone.

 4. Submit a formal IMEI block request Provide your 15-digit IMEI number and request that the device be blacklisted.
-Ask for a confirmation number or reference ID for your records.
+Ask for a confirmation or reference number for your records.

-5. Ask about cross-carrier blacklisting In the U.S., major carriers participate in the CTIA Stolen Phone Checker, a shared database.
-Confirm that your IMEI will be reported across all networks, not just your own.
+5. Ask about cross-carrier blacklisting In countries with centralized registries (India’s CEIR, Pakistan’s DIRBS), confirm your IMEI will be reported across all networks — not just your own carrier.

 ℹ️